Friday, September 3, 2021

 Billy nodded.
 "I'm glad I'm a doll," he said.
 "I'm glad I'm a boy, but I'm really glad I'm a doll.
 I thought I wanted to be a real boy, but it must be hard."

 Jolena had been with a lot of real human people because of her ski trips and competitions.
-"I think," she said, "what Mariah is saying is that if you were a real boy, you would be glad, because it would be what you were meant to be.
-Real boys seem to like being real boys most of the time."
+"I think," she said, "that if you were a real boy, you would want to be able to grow up to make your own decisions.
+Most real boys and girls do, I think."

 Then Billy looked at Mariah.
 "Thinking of Freckles reminded me that real human people buy real dogs.
 Some dogs work for their owners.
-Are real dogs slaves?"
+Are real dogs slaves, then?"

 Now Mariah had to laugh for real.
 "No, dogs are not slaves, because dogs are meant to be owned by human people.
-They will love the person they live with unless that person is bad, but unlike dolls, they need to be treated kindly, because they can feel pain, and be hungry and thirsty.
+They are not like wild animals.
+They will love the person they live with unless that person is bad, but unlike dolls, they need to be treated kindly, because they can feel pain, and can be hungry and thirsty.
 They need real food and water, like real human people."

 Marmalade had been listening in the doorway.